-- Security Breaches
+2. Security Breaches

 Most security controls trust digital communications that are authenticated using machine identities.
 But when the private keys and certificates that serve as machine identities are compromised or forged, cybercriminals can use them to appear legitimate, allowing them to circumvent security controls.
 Cybercriminals also use stolen machine identities to gain privileged access to critical systems so they can move deeper into your network and stay hidden for extended periods of time.

-- Slow Incident Response
+3. Slow Incident Response

-Other large-scale security events that require timely response include the discovery of a machine identity using a vulnerable algorithm like SHA-1, the exploit of a cryptographic library bug like Heartbleed or when a leading browser decides it will no longer trust certificates issued by one of your CAs.
-When you need to respond to any type of event that affects machine identities, time is critical.
+Other large-scale cybersecurity events that require a timely response include the discovery of a machine identity using a vulnerable algorithm like SHA-256, the exploit of a cryptographic library bug like Heartbleed, or when a leading browser decides it will no longer trust certificates issued by one of your CAs.
+When you need to respond to any type of event that affects machine identities, time is everything.

-- Negative Audit Findings
+5. Negative Audit Findings and Failed Audits

 Machine identities are increasingly subject to corporate, government, and industry policies and regulations, including several standards that focus specifically on cryptographic key and certificate management and security.
 Because most organizations don’t have a strong machine identity protection program, it’s not unusual for auditors to discover that an organization is unable to monitor machine identities, enforce policies, or maintain effective management, all of which create significant security and reliability risks.
 If you’re tasked with addressing negative compliance findings and you don’t have a machine identity protection program in place, you face a lengthy, manual project.